abulerforrest/retrocomputer-words-api-frontend/README.md

 # Computer Word Randomizer (site)

-This is a little side project site I've built, that pulls and displays a random word from my 'Retro Computer Words Rest API' project.
+This is a little side project site I've put together, that pulls and displays a random word from my 'Retro Computer Words Rest API' project.

 It shows the word in a flashy way and you can copy the random word to the clipboard.

 This project was made for fun to purely bring inspiration and not for any other purpose :)

+## Live site

+Check out this project live on alexdev.se: [https://retrocomputerword.alexdev.se](https://retrocomputerword.alexdev.se/)

 ### Installing